nuke99/laravel-payhere/README.md

 ## Introduction

-Laravel PayHere is a developer-friendly payment gateway plugin that makes it easy to integrate [PayHere](https://payhere.lk) into your Laravel application.
+Easily and securely integrate [PayHere](https://payhere.lk) into your Laravel application with our trusted third-party plugin.

 ## Official Documentation